Here are the frequently asked questions when it comes to billing.

 Q: I don't understand the prorated charges.
 Why am I being charged more?

 A: If you see prorated charges, it might be because you have added new employees to your company.
 For example, you signed and paid a year ahead for a certain number of employees on the contract, or the last billed licences count.
 But in between two billing events, you added new employees.
-Those prorated charges are the corresponding cost for each employee added, billed on the subsequent invoice.
-Prorated charges are calculated by the minute, from the moment an employee activates its account.
+Those prorated charges are the corresponding cost for each employee added and billed on the subsequent invoice.
+Prorated charges are calculated by the minute, from the moment an employee activates their account.

-Below each of the Prorated Charges, you will see the activation and deactivation date of the new employee.
-In the example above:
+Below each of the prorated charges, you will see the activation and deactivation date of the new employee.

-The third charge showed in the picture above comes from an employee that was activated on 21/06/2022 and deactivated on 22/06/2022.
+The third charge shown in the picture above comes from an employee that was activated on 21/06/2022 and deactivated on 22/06/2022.
 In this case, this company was only charged for the day the employee was active.

 Q: I would like to change my billing frequency.
 Who should I contact?